 Saphenous vein grafts

 Saphenous grafts are the earliest grafts used for CABG, which are still the most widely used in coronary bypass surgeries.
-Saphenous vein conduits are harvested from legs, and grafted from ascending aorta (usually anterior aspect) to distal coronary artery beyond the obstructive lesion.
-Right coronary grafts are usually anastamosed to right coronary artery or posterior descending artery.
-Left coronary grafts are usually anastomosed to left anterior descending (LAD), left circumflex, obtuse marginal or diagonal branches.
+Saphenous vein conduits are harvested from legs and grafted from ascending aorta (usually anterior aspect) to the coronary artery beyond the obstructive lesion.
+Right coronary grafts are usually anastomosed to the right coronary artery (RCA) or posterior descending artery (PDA).
+Left coronary grafts are usually anastomosed to left anterior descending artery (LAD), left circumflex, obtuse marginal or diagonal branches.
 Saphenous grafts are most convenient, however most prone to occlusion.
-In CT imaging, it may not be possible to see the distal anastamosis, however, continuous contrast column in graft, can be taken as patent graft.
-Most grafts are directly sutures to aorta, however, recently aortovenous connector devices have also come, which appear differently in imaging.
+In CT imaging, it may not be possible to see the distal anastomosis, however, continuous contrast column in the graft can be taken as the graft is patent.
+Most grafts are directly sutured to the aorta, however, recently aortovenous connector devices are being utilized more and more which appear different in imaging.

 Internal thoracic artery grafts

 Left internal thoracic (or mammary) artery (ITA) grafts have emerged as the preferred bypass graft due to its excellent graft patency and close proximity to the LAD.
-It is seen on imaging, as proximal end from normal anatomical origin (left subclavian artery), and distal end usually anastamosed to LAD.
-The right ITA graft can also be used in similar fashion.
+They are often referred to as LIMA grafts (left internal mammary artery grafts).
+The graft is directly seen on cross-sectional imaging or appears alongside a row of mediastinal surgical clips.
+It's proximal end from arises from the normal anatomical origin (first part of the left subclavian artery for the LIMA), and its distal end is usually anastomosed to the LAD.
+The right ITA (RIMA) graft can also be used in a similar fashion.

-In two-vessel disease, LITA is connected to the LAD, and RITA is attached proximally to LITA and distally to the second target vessel.
+In two-vessel disease, the LIMA is usually connected to the LAD, and RIMA is attached proximally to LITA and distally to the second target vessel.
 In this case, both arterial grafts have better patency rates than venous grafts.

 Other arterial grafts

-- radial artery: used after harvesting from forearm
+- radial artery: used after harvesting from the forearm